15 Top-Rated Weekend Getaways in Oregon

 Outside of academic offerings, a few other reasons to spend the weekend in Eugene include an abundance of city parks, gardens, and arboretums.
 The city is also renowned for a Saturday market, which brings the community together throughout the warm-weather season.

-Some of Oregon's most iconic national forests border Eugene, like the Siuslaw National Forest, abutting the ocean to the west.
-To the east, the Willamette and Deschutes National Forests help define the state's central mountainous region.
+Some of Oregon's most iconic national forests border Eugene, like Siuslaw National Forest, abutting the ocean to the west.
+To the east, Willamette and Deschutes National Forests help define the state's central mountainous region.
 Outdoor adventures like hiking and skiing are easily accessible from Eugene and help define the city's active outdoor community.

 For a hotel close to campus and other top attractions of the city, the Inn at the 5th provides upscale accommodations and on-site dining.

 Hood River is on the Columbia River in northern Oregon, 60 miles west of Portland.
 It's an adventurous city filled with good food, a friendly community, and endless recreation spread in every direction.

 Some of the top things to do in Hood River include touring the Historic Columbia River Highway Scenic Byway and hopping aboard the Mount Hood Railroad.